GreenShoeGarage/ThingSpeak_MKR1010_ENVshield/README.md

-# Workspace Health Monitoring Gadget
+### Workspace Health Monitoring Gadget

+## Goal
-**GOAL**:  An open-source device that can monitor 6 key environmental factors that affect people's perception of a healthy and productive workspace:
+An open-source device that can monitor 6 key environmental factors that affect people's perception of a healthy and productive workspace:

 - Temperature
 - Pressure